 • Clinically stable CNS tumor at the time of screening and not receiving steroids and/or enzyme-inducing anti-epileptic medications for brain metastases

-• Patient has not recovered from all toxicities related to prior anticancer therapies to NCI- CTCAE version 4.03 Grade <1 (Exception to this criterion: patients with grade 1 taxane- induced neuropathy, any grade of alopecia, amenorrhea or other toxicities not considered a safety risk for the patient as per investigator's discretion, are allowed to enter the study).
+• Patient has not recovered from all toxicities related to prior anticancer therapies to National Cancer Institute (NCI)-Common Terminology Criteria for Adverse Events (CTCAE) version 4.03 grade < 1 (exception to this criterion: patients with grade 1 taxane-induced neuropathy, any grade of alopecia, amenorrhea or other toxicities not considered a safety risk for the patient as per investigator's discretion, are allowed to enter the study)

 • Patient has a history of non-compliance to medical regimen or inability to grant consent

-• Sexually active males, unless they use a condom during intercourse while taking the study drug and for at least 3 months after stopping study treatment.
-Sexually active males should not father a child during this period.
-A condom is required to be used by vasectomized men in order to prevent delivery of the drug via seminal fluid.
+• Sexually active males unless they use a condom during intercourse while taking the drug and for 30 days after stopping treatment and should not father a child in this period; a condom is required to be used by vasectomized men in order to prevent delivery of the drug via seminal fluid

 Study Plan